Kartik-Katkar/Multiprogramming-Operating-System/README.md

 7. **Submit a Pull Request:**
    - Open a pull request on the main repository's `main` branch.
 Provide a clear and concise explanation of your changes.

-8. **Code Review:**
-   - Participate in the code review process by addressing feedback and making necessary changes.

-9. **Merge:**
-   - After approval, your changes will be merged into the main repository.

-Thank you for contributing to the Multiprogramming Operating System simulation!
-Your efforts help improve the project for everyone.
-If you have any questions or need assistance, feel free to open an issue or join the discussion in the project's GitHub repository.